rsameni/BSSLecture/README.md

 Results after reduction : ![image](https://user-images.githubusercontent.com/90157048/140822591-a1475da2-d856-4301-b139-21f2faccadbf.png)
 In Ex02 , lambda 1 and 2 have increased.
 However, the values on the diagonal  of the eigenvalues and eigenvectors.

+***
+### Question 4
+#### Part A
+The article selected is EG signal classification using PCA, ICA, LDA and support vector machines.
+The authors aimed to address the issue of complexity, fluctuation and the need for doctors to evaluate the EGG signals.
+The authors created a signal processing and analysis framework for Electroencephalogram (EEG).
+The signals were decomposed into the frequency sub-bands using Discrete wavelet transform (DWT).
+The sub-bands to represent the distribution of wavelet coefficients was also used to extract features.
+Their data was reduced using Principal Component Analysis and linear discriminant analysis.
+With the dimension reduced the authors, used the features and an input for a support vector machine with epileptic seizure or not as the output.
+***